b_asic.core_operations¶

 - is_linear = True¶

-- classmethod type_name() TypeName ¶
+- classmethod type_name() TypeName¶

 Get the type name of this graph component.

-- class b_asic.core_operations.SymmetricTwoportAdaptor(value: int | float | complex = 0, src0: SignalSourceProvider | None = None, src1: SignalSourceProvider | None = None, name: str = '', latency: int | None = None, latency_offsets: dict[str, int] | None = None, execution_time: int | None = None)¶
+- class b_asic.core_operations.SymmetricTwoportAdaptor(value: int | float | complex | type[Any] | dtype[Any] | _SupportsDType[dtype[Any]] | tuple[Any, Any] | list[Any] | _DTypeDict | str | None | APyFixed | APyCFixed | APyFloat | APyCFloat = 0, src0: SignalSourceProvider | None = None, src1: SignalSourceProvider | None = None, name: str = '', latency: int | None = None, latency_offsets: dict[str, int] | None = None, execution_time: int | None = None)¶

 Bases:

-Wave digital filter symmetric twoport-adaptor operation.
+AbstractOperationWave digital filter symmetric twoport-adaptor operation.

 Evaluate the operation and generate a list of output values.